This video follows the route of the ill-fated expedition led by Burke and Wills from Melbourne to the Gulf of Carpentaria

 In August 1860 Burke and Wills led an exploring expedition from Melbourne.
 Their aim was to be the first to cross the continent to reach the sea in the Gulf of Carpentaria.

 A committee of the Royal Society of Victoria organised the expedition.
 The committee selected Robert O’Hara Burke as leader of the expedition, William Wills as meteorologist and surveyor and other scientists including Ludwig Becker who was an illustrator and artist.
-George Landells was chosen as second in command as he was an expert with camels, one of the means of transport used.
+They also chose George Landells as second in command due to his experience with camels, one of the means of transport used.
 John King and four Muslim cameleers were also included in the expedition of 20 men.

 From Melbourne the expedition headed for Swan Hill, where Burke sacked some of the men and replaced them with others, one of whom was Charlie Gray.